aerokube/aerokube.github.io/txt/selenium_on_windows.md

 Created more than 30 years ago Microsoft Windows nowadays remains an indisputable leading operating system on desktop and laptop computers.
 You simply can not ignore this fact when developing a web application.
 In this article I am going to discuss some particularities of using Selenium on Windows platform and will provide a simple and tested solution that dramatically simplifies things.

 ## How Windows differs from Linux
-In my previous articles ([one](https://hackernoon.com/selenium-testing-a-new-hope-7fa87a501ee9), [two](https://hackernoon.com/selenium-testing-a-new-hope-7fa87a501ee9), [three](https://medium.com/@aandryashin/selenium-done-in-60-seconds-176796f8bdc7)) I described open source tools and approaches to organize scalable Selenium cluster and to efficiently work with Selenium being automatic tests developer.
+In my previous articles ([one](https://hackernoon.com/selenium-testing-a-new-hope-7fa87a501ee9), [two](https://hackernoon.com/selenium-testing-a-new-hope-7fa87a501ee9), [three](https://medium.com/@aandryashin/selenium-done-in-60-seconds-176796f8bdc7)) I described open source tools and approaches to organize scalable Selenium cluster and to efficiently work with Selenium on developer's computer.
 All these articles were using Linux as base deployment platform.
 So what are the differences of Windows from Selenium usage perspective?

 (picture)